All About Mink

 • Minks do not live in the water; they live around the water in holes, roots, and hollowed logs.

-• Minks are excellent in the water because their feet are webbed and made for swimming and their fur naturally has a water-resistant type of oil on it.
+• Minks are excellent swimmers because their feet are webbed and made for swimming, and their fur naturally has a water-resistant type of oil on it.

 • Minks are loners and usually only travel in groups during mating season.